 PhD students are eligible for institutional support in the form of a limited number of competitive Doctoral GTA Fellowships.
-The Doctoral GTA Fellowship is up to 5 years of support, including a 9-month GTA appointment for \$15,000 and tuition support (up to \$6,000/year).
+The Doctoral GTA Fellowship includes up to 5 years of support, including a 9-month GTA appointment for \$15,000 and tuition (up to \$6,000/year).
 Support can be supplemented by grants and fellowships awarded to students and/or faculty advisors.
-Students awarded the Doctoral GTA Fellowship that replaces or supplements the GTA stipend with faculty support will continue to receive departmental tuition support.
-It is the responsibility of the student to contact both the Graduate Program Coordinator (Virginia Ware) and Program Assistant (Barbara Schmidt) to notify them of any grants and/or fellowships awarded.
+It is the responsibility of the student to contact both the Graduate Program Coordinator (Molly O'Connor) and Program Assistant (Barbara Schmidt) to notify them of any grants and/or fellowships awarded.

 The Department offers annual travel grants on a competitive basis.
 These grants can be used for travel to present research results at professional meetings.
-For the 2019-2020 Academic Year, the maximum award amounts are \$500 for domestic travel and \$750 for international travel (note: students may or may not receive the full award amount).
+The maximum award amounts are typically around \$500 for domestic travel and \$750 for international travel (note: students may or may not receive the full award amount).